bil-lekid/learn-react/readme.md

 ## 8. background generator
 simple on click background changer using react and tailwind.
 Basically a summary of what we learned so far and getting used to creating project, installing tailwind, and developing simple apps

+## 9. Password Generator
+useEffect, useCallback, useRef a lot of important hook that enables re-rendering and a lot of interactivity between elements!